EU urges Spanish and Catalan leaders to talk

 He called on Catalan separatists not to "take irreversible steps" and warned that an independent Catalonia would leave the EU, the single market, the Schengen area and the eurozone.

-"Is it really the Catalans' best interest?" he asked.
 Weber, like Timmermans urged for dialogue and implicitly called on his fellow EPP member Rajoy to change his strategy.

 "We appeal to everybody: please sit together," he said, adding that "dialogue has to be frank".